John Chilembwe: Influence of Joseph Booth

 In 1892 he became a house servant of Joseph Booth, a radical and independent-minded missionary.
-Booth had arrived in Africa in 1892 as a Baptist to establish the Zambezi Industrial Mission near Blantyre.
-Booth was critical of the reluctance of Scottish Presbyterian missions to admit Africans as full church members, and later founded seven more independent missions in Nyasaland which, like the Zambezi Industrial Mission(Potts), focused on the equality of all worshippers.
-In Booth's household and mission, where he was closely associated with Booth, Chilembwe became acquainted with Booth's radical religious ideas and egalitarian feelings.
+Booth had arrived in Africa in 1892 as a Baptist to establish the Zambezi Industrial Mission near Blantyre, and was critical of the reluctance of Scottish Presbyterian missions to admit Africans as full church members.
+He later founded seven more independent missions in Nyasaland which, like the Zambezi Industrial Mission, focused on the equality of all worshippers.

+Chilembwe became acquainted with Booth's radical religious ideas and egalitarianism in his household and mission.

-Booth left Nyasaland with Chilembwe in 1897; he returned to Nyasaland alone in 1899 but left permanently in 1902, although he continued to correspond with Chilembwe.
+Booth left Nyasaland with Chilembwe in 1897, returning alone in 1899, and leaving permanently in 1902, although he continued to correspond with Chilembwe.
 After 1906, Booth was strongly influenced by Millennialism, but the extent to which he retained influence over Chilembwe after 1902 or influenced him towards millennial beliefs is disputed, although Booth later strongly influenced Elliot Kenan Kamwana, the first leader of the Watchtower followers of Charles Taze Russell in Nyasaland.